 At every birthday party, dinner party, barbecue, you can find a big tray of homemade Bruschetta.
 Because it's so quick and easy to make, and so easily scalable, it's a perfect way to feed many people in no time.
 The perfect Italian Bruschetta recipe is probably the easiest recipe you'll find.
 It has a few ingredients but you can also customize it as you prefer.

-The first thing you want to do is marinate the tomatoes.
-Chop the tomatoes in medium-large chunks and add them to a bowl (1), season with extra-virgin olive oil, salt, chopped basil, and a pinch of oregano (2).
+Step 3.
 Mix with a spoon and let the tomatoes marinate for 15-30 minutes at room temperature.
 Do not put them in the fridge as tomatoes lose flavor with cold temperatures.

 The recipe in this post is for the classic Italian Bruschetta which is usually made and served, but I like to make variations when I make it at home and you can also find some variations in modern restaurants.
 Below are some of my favorites and most common combinations with tomatoes.